Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 Practical Tips for Faucet Replacement Day

 Clear the space under your sink.
 Move cleaning supplies, trash, and anything else.
-You need room to work, and you'll need towels for water that drips during disconnection.
+Naturally, you need room to work, and you'll need towels for water that drips during disconnection.
 Turn off the main water supply before your handyman arrives — or let him do it.
 Either way, don't skip this step.

 Have the new faucet on-site and opened before work begins.
 Sometimes there are missing pieces or damage from shipping, and you don't want to discover that mid-job.